material-components/material-components-web/packages/mdc-icon-button/README.md

 ### Icon Button Toggle

 The icon button can be used to toggle between an on and off icon.
 To style an icon button as an icon button toggle, add the `data-toggle-on` and `data-toggle-off` attributes to the `mdc-icon-button` element.
-Then instantiate an `MDCIconToggleButton` on the root element.
+Then instantiate an `MDCIconButtonToggle` on the root element.

 ```html
 <button id="add-to-favorites"